tencentyun/intlcloud-documents/product_new/通信产品中心/短信/公告/关于国际港澳台短信部分地区价格调整的公告_intl_en.md

-As carriers in Indonesia, Egypt, Russia, Nigeria and Vietnam have adjusted their fees，Tencent Cloud Global SMS has changed the prices in these five countries accordingly from **April 15, 2020 onwards**.
+As carriers in 19 countries including India, Yemen, and etc, have adjusted their fees，Tencent Cloud Global SMS has changed the prices in these nineteen countries accordingly from March **15, 2021 onwards**.
 We will continue to provide you with stable, high-quality text messaging services worldwide.
 The new prices are as follows:

 | Country/Region | Code | Country/Region Code | Unit Price (USD) |
 | -------------- | ---- | ------------------- | ---------------- |